Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Ensemble Based-Data Assimilation

 \section{Ensemble Based-Data Assimilation}

-Ensemble-based data assimilation methods have emerged as powerful techniques for integrating observational data into numerical models while quantifying uncertainties \citep{aanonsen:09,oliver:11b,silva:17}.
-Among the ensemble-based methods, the Ensemble Smoother with Multiple Data Assimilation (ES-MDA) \citep{emerick:13b} has demonstrated particular success in reservoir data assimilation applications.
-Unlike sequential methods such as the Ensemble Kalman Filter (EnKF), ES-MDA performs multiple global updates by simultaneously assimilating all available data.
-This approach avoids issues related to consistency between parameters and state variables that can arise in sequential updating schemes \citep{emerick:13a}.
-Additionally, the multiple data assimilation strategy helps to handle nonlinear problems by performing a series of smaller corrections rather than a single large update.
+Ensemble-based data assimilation methods have become widely used for integrating observational data into numerical models while accounting for uncertainty in both model parameters and measurements.
+These methods rely on an ensemble of model realizations to estimate the covariances required for updating model parameters, offering a practical framework for solving high-dimensional and nonlinear inverse problems.
+Among these methods, iterative ensemble smoothers are the preferred choice for reservoir applications, as they allow the assimilation of all available data in a computationally efficient manner and avoid the need for forward model linearization or adjoint implementations \citep{emerick:25bk}.
+In particular, ES-MDA have demonstrated strong performance across a wide range of data assimilation problems.
+ES-MDA perform successive global updates of the ensemble by applying a sequence of smaller corrections, which enhances robustness in nonlinear settings and improves the consistency between model parameters and predicted responses.

-In this work, we employ ES-MDA as our primary data assimilation method, though the proposed localization approaches can be readily applied to other ensemble-based methods.
-The choice of ES-MDA is motivated by its proven effectiveness in history matching applications and its ability to handle nonlinear problems through iterative updates.
-Before detailing the ES-MDA algorithm, we first discuss the key challenge of sampling errors in ensemble methods and how these errors necessitate the use of localization techniques.
+In this work, we employ ES-MDA as the primary data assimilation method, although the proposed localization approaches can be readily applied to other ensemble-based techniques.
+In the following sections, we briefly review the ES-MDA update equation and discuss localization schemes, including a distance-free localization strategy.